Tips and Tricks

 6) Shetland Sheepdog –

-The Shetland Sheepdog (or a sheltie) is a small breed from the Shetland Islands of Scotland.
+The Shetland Sheepdog (or Shelties) is a small breed from the Shetland Islands of Scotland.
 Very loyal to their owners and willing to please, Shelties have thick double coats that come in many different colors and marking patterns.
-Shelties are vocal herding dogs and for this reason can be trained to be excellent guard dogs!
+Shelties are vocal herding dogs and for this reason are easily trained to make excellent guard dogs!

 5) Doberman Pinscher –

-The Doberman Pinscher is energetic and intelligent and often trained to be guard or watch dogs.
+The Doberman Pinscher is energetic and intelligent and often trained as a guard or watch dogs.
 Though they have gotten a bad rap about their temperament, with a good owner they make excellent family dogs and will even get along with cats.